 Aren’t they bringing in investments from outside?

 Aren’t they giving us a wider variety of products and services to choose from?

 Aren’t they manufacturing their products right here in India using Indian labour?

 Aren’t they paying taxes to the Indian government?

 Aren’t they connecting Indians to the world around us?

 Yes, these are contributions.
-But each of these contributions is completely outweighed by the negative effects of the recolonisation project.
+But each of these contributions is completely outweighed by the negative effects of the larger, coordinated recolonisation project.
 These are well-trumpeted superficial contributions.
 It’s the equivalent of famous billionaires hosting the odd charity event for the poor in Africa, or CSR drills by rogue companies.